The Image Lazy Loader Drupal module for speeding up your website

 Easy image optimization with the Image Lazyloader Drupal module

-Hints on working with the Lazyloader module
+Hints on installing the Lazyloader module

 The module’s maintainers recommend the following installation steps: